vanderpatrick/SkateGram/README.md

 - My mentor.
 - Code Institute for giving the best support to develop this project.
-- And all friends involved with helping this project
+- And all friends involved with helping this project.